derekgwu/Ticket-To-Ride-AI/stateSpecification.md

 - Their hand of cards
 - Their destination tickets
 - Their remaining trains
+- Cards previously taken from the face up trains cards by other players and when the the train deck is to be reshuffled.

 They cannot however see:
 - Other players train cards